Markets

 Table of Contents

-Weakest currency in Europe is a phrase that highlights the gap between Europe’s strongest economies and those still struggling.
-While the euro, British pound, and Swiss franc remain solid, other currencies in the region keep losing value.
+The weakest currency in Europe highlights the gap between the continent’s strongest economies and those still struggling.
+While the euro, British pound, and Swiss franc remain solid among the strongest currencies in Europe, other national currencies continue to lose value.

 Key Takeaways